sage-code/eve/manual/structure.md

 * Identifiers are using lowercase letters;
 * Data type is specified before the identifier;

-## Methods
+## Routines

-A method is a named block of code that can be executed multiple times.
+A routine is a named block of code that can be executed multiple times.

-* start with keyword _method_;
+* start with keyword _routine_;
 * has a name identifier followed by a list of parameters;
 * after parameter list () use ":"
 * can have local variables defined after ":"